mesosphere/marathon/docs/docs/upgrade/network-api-migration.md

 **Breaking Feature:** Starting from the 1.5 API, you can specify multiple `container` networks.
 There are a few things to consider in this case:

 - An application can join only join multiple networks using the Mesos containerizer (`MESOS`).
 Although Docker itself supports multiple networks per container, the Docker containerizer implementation within Mesos does not support multiple networks.

-- When more than one network is specified, every `containerPort` MUST include a `networkNames` array with the name(s) of the network(s) it is associated with.

 - An application cannot mix networking modes: you must specify a single `host` network, a single `container/bridge` network, or one or more `container` networks.